-It’s time to run errands, so you and the kids load up in the van as you tell them all about the things you will accomplish that afternoon: grocery store, library, post office, and ice cream if there is time.
+It’s time to run errands: don’t forget the hand cleanser!
+You load the kids up in the van as you tell them all about the things you will accomplish that afternoon: grocery store, library, post office, and ice cream if there is time.

 “Yay!
 Thanks Mom!”